History of the Scheme programming language: Carl Hewitt, the Actor model, and the birth of Scheme

 In 1971 Sussman, Drew McDermott, and Eugene Charniak had developed a system called Micro-Planner which was a partial and somewhat unsatisfactory implementation of Carl Hewitt's ambitious Planner project.
 Sussman and Hewitt worked together along with others on Muddle, later renamed MDL, an extended Lisp which formed a component of Hewitt's project.
 Drew McDermott, and Sussman in 1972 developed the Lisp-based language Conniver, which revised the use of automatic backtracking in Planner which they thought was unproductive.
 Hewitt was dubious that the "hairy control structure" in Conniver was a solution to the problems with Planner.
 Pat Hayes remarked: "Their [Sussman and McDermott] solution, to give the user access to the implementation primitives of Planner, is however, something of a retrograde step (what are Conniver's semantics?)"

 In November 1972, Hewitt and his students invented the Actor model of computation as a solution to the problems with Planner.
 A partial implementation of Actors was developed called Planner-73 (later called PLASMA).
-Steele, then a graduate student at MIT, had been following these developments, and he and Sussman decided to implement a version of the Actor model in their own "tiny Lisp" developed on Maclisp, to understand the model better.
+Steele, then a graduate student at MIT, had been following these developments, and he and Sussman decided to implement a version of the Actor model in Maclisp, to understand the model better.
 Using this basis they then began to develop mechanisms for creating actors and sending messages.